colejarczyk/doc/api/campaign.rst

 .. note::

     The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
-    Your value can be different.
+    Your value may be different.
 Read more about Authorization :doc:`here </api/authorization>`.

 .. note::

     The *e82c96cf-32a3-43bd-9034-4df343e5fd94* or *000096cf-32a3-43bd-9034-4df343e5fd94* id are example values.
-    Your value can be different.
-Check in the list of all levels if you are not sure which id should be used.
+    Your value may be different.
+Check the list of all levels if you are not sure which id should be used.

 .. note::